bcgov/common-components-wiki/reading-resources.md

 ---
-title: Reading and Research
+title: Reading and Resources
 nav_order: 3
 ---

-#Reading and Research
+#Reading and Resources

 ## Understanding Government as a Platform